Sidhant-1299/Ariadne/README.md

 > A human-guided thread through complex digital systems.

-**Ariadne** is a human-in-the-loop cybersecurity research harness designed to preserve context, structure vulnerability research, and turn scattered observations into testable hypotheses.
+**Ariadne** is a human-in-the-loop cybersecurity research harness designed to augment the capability of a security researcher.

+It preserves target context, generates testable hypotheses, suggests creative payload directions, tracks data flow across requests, provides recon support, critiques evidence, and reduces the friction of moving from observation to validated finding.

-It is not an autonomous hacker.
+Ariadne is not an autonomous hacker.

-It is not a payload spammer.
+It is a group of specialized research agents organized around one human operator.
-It is not a scanner pretending to be intelligence.

-Ariadne exists to help a security researcher navigate complex systems without losing the thread.
+The human explores, judges, tests, validates, and reports.

+Ariadne remembers, connects, suggests, challenges, and accelerates.

 ---